 CSU Chancellor's Doctoral Incentive Program

-The California State University is now accepting applications for the 2015-2016 Chancellor’s Doctoral Incentive Program (CDIP).
 Interested graduate students and lecturers encouraged to apply.
 San Jose State’s track record with this program is quite good, as we consistently have been given these awards for a great majority of the applicants we have sponsored.
 Among those applying, lecturers have been most successful.
 The goal of the program is to increase the pool of qualified candidates for future CSU faculty positions by funding the education of doctoral students.
 Currently, the program is the largest of its kind in the nation.
-Through June 2015, it had loaned some $47 million to doctoral students throughout the nation; 1,245 of these recipients successfully earned doctoral degrees and over half have subsequently obtained employment in CSU instructional faculty positions.
+Through June 2017, it had loaned some $50 million to doctoral students throughout the nation; 1,320 of these recipients successfully earned doctoral degrees and 61% have subsequently obtained employment in CSU instructional faculty positions.

 How To Apply

-Online applications for the 2016-2017 application cycle are now available.
-The application deadline to the Graduate Studies office in ADM 223B is February 12, 2016.
+Online applications for the 2018-2019 application cycle are now available.
+The application deadline to the Graduate Studies office in ADM 146 is February 9.
+2018.
 Selection announcements will be made in early May.
-For additional information on how to apply, please visit the CSU's Chancellor's Doctoral Incentive Program page.
+For additional information on the program, including how to apply, please see the CDIP brochure and visit the Chancellor's Doctoral Incentive Program page.

 The website has several sections that contain information for